devonfw-forge/devon4flutter-non-bloc-arch/120-Thinking-Declaratively.md

 ```
 _Code Snippet 2: Number List (Declarative)_

-One Important thing to note here is, that the difference between Imperative and Declarative is not black and white.
+One important thing to note here is, that the difference between imperative and declarative is not black and white.
 One style might bleed over into the other.
-Prof. David Brailsford from the University of Nottingham argues that as soon as you start using libraries for your imperative projects, they become a tiny bit mor declarative [(Computerphile 2016)](https://www.youtube.com/watch?v=4A2mWqLUpzw).
+Prof. David Brailsford from the University of Nottingham argues that as soon as you start using libraries for your imperative projects, they become a tiny bit mor declarative.
+This is because you are then using functions that _describe_ what they do and you no longer care how they do it [(Computerphile 2016)](https://www.youtube.com/watch?v=4A2mWqLUpzw).

 ## Declarative Flutter
-Okay, now that we understand what a declarative means, let's take a look at Flutter specifically.
+Okay, now that we understand what declarative means, let's take a look at Flutter specifically.
 This is a quote from Flutters official documentation:

 > "Flutter is declarative.
 This means that Flutter builds its user interface to reflect the current state of your app" [(Flutter Dev Team 2019a)](https://flutter.dev/docs/development/data-and-backend/state-mgmt/declarative)